Edb83/penny-for-your-thoughts/README.md

 - Drop down options are scrollable on mobile devices in landscape orientation to prevent frustrating case of hidden options
 - High contrast hoverable links provide responsive visual feedback
 - Active links clearly indicate current location on site
-- Shopping basket for quick access to purchasing selected items (currently disabled for future implementation)
+- Shopping basket for quick access to purchasing selected items (for future implementation and currently disabled)

 **2. Footer**